AchievedOwner/BlamanticUI/README.md

 # Blamantic UI

-The Semantic-UI for Blazor without jQuery.
+The css framework from Semantic-UI for blazor without jQuery.

 # Quick Start